sidgupt12/git-mcp-server/README.md

 - `"Request alice and bob as reviewers for PR #42 in owner/repo"`
 - `"Merge PR #101 in owner/repo"`
 - `"Close PR #202 in owner/repo with reason 'This approach won't work'"`
+- `"Create a repo named test with files xyz and content 'test file'"`
+- `"Delete this repo 'repo link'"`

 **Available Commands**